Expert Tips to Survive Your First Couples Holiday: Do’s & Don’t's

 “I would suggest for a first holiday if you want to go abroad, don’t go too far, maybe choose a destination in Europe just in case for any reason you have to go home, it wouldn’t be as far."

-Mairead suggests: “I'd start small in the beginning, for example, consider booking a long weekend away together.
+Mairead suggests: “I'd start small in the beginning, for example, consider booking a weekend away together.
 It doesn’t matter if you decide to go somewhere close to home or abroad really – it is the length of time that matters.

 “If three months is the benchmark for your first couple's holiday – up to four days is the best starting point for your mini break.
 Always make sure you have money with you in case things don't go to plan and you have to get away.”